CodeWitchBella/isbl-react-resizer/README.md

 ## Developing

+First you need to install dependencies which you can do by running `npm install`.

-To develop this library just run `yarn start`.
-To build it for consumption by other apps run `yarn prepare`.
+To develop this library just run `npm run start`.
+To build it for consumption by other apps run `npm run prepare`.
+You can run tests using `npm test` or `npm test -- --watch` to run them in watch mode.